mbdavid/LiteDB/src/content/docs/Object-Mapping.md

 * First, it searches for a constructor with `BsonCtorAttribute`
 * Then, it searches for a parameterless constructor
-* Finally, it searches for a constructor whose parameters' names match with the names of the fields in the document
+* Finally, it searches for a constructor whose parameters names match with the names of the fields in the document

 #### Register a custom type